-Aging/ Vinification: The grapes were harvested by parcel (clone) on flavors and skin ripeness.
-Each clone was fermented separately in a mixture of traditional oak cuves and stainless-steel vats after undergoing a period of cold soak to enhance color extraction.
+Aging/ Vinification: The grapes were harvested by parcel (clone) on flavours and skin ripeness.
+Each clone was fermented separately in a mixture of traditional oak cuves and stainless-steel vats after undergoing a period of cold soak to enhance colour extraction.
 Our winemaking style encourages fruit complexity, texture and balance.
-The wine was matured in 20% new French oak.
+The wine was matured in French oak barrels, blended and bottled unfiltered.

 Best to have it: 14-16ºC

 Aging potential: 5-10 years

 ph: 3.66 , TA: 6.0 g/L , zero residual sugar.

 A Scottish Gaelic word that means the earth.

 Family owned vineyard proudly specialising in handcrafted wines.

 Using the biodynamic farming and gardening calendar, the rhythmic influences of the sun, moon, planets and stars are recognized and worked where possible.
 This commitment has been recognised and rewarded recently when we won the Hills Harvest and Gallagher Innovation Awards.

 The result is beautiful, clean, true wines that have not impacted negatively on the soil as they have been crafted.